Types of CRM Software: Which One Is Right for Your Business?

 CRM Pricing

-More advanced plans for large enterprises can cost as much as $300 per user, each month or even as high as $1,000 per month for a set number of user seats.
+More advanced plans for large enterprises can cost as much as $300 per user, per month or even as high as $1,000 per month for a set number of user seats.
 The most expensive CRM systems include deeper customization options and highly sophisticated analytics and reporting tools—typically beneficial for larger-sized enterprise companies.

 Bottom Line